AyodeleOjo/Data-Analysis-Using-PowerBi/README.md

 The analyze task is the important step of understanding and interpreting the information that is displayed on the report.

-Here are the main findings and insights from the report
+Here are the main findings and insights from the report...See the Executive Report